Senior Drivers in Nevada

 Restriction N: Annual medical screening

-Restriction X: Others (related to restricted geographical area of driving, etc.)
+Restriction X: Others (related to a restricted geographical area of driving, etc.)